 Trading across the globe has to happen on a much greater scale to boost the U.K economy.

-Energy needs to be supplied by the UK Government investing in greener resources, and supporting the U.K economy, not rewarding the giant French energy companies.
+Energy needs to be supplied by the UK Government.
+We need to invest in greener resources, and support the U.K economy, not rewarding the giant French energy companies.

 Similar to a “Peoples” bank, the British people need a Peoples energy supplier, to compete with the usual Big 6 Energy companies / monopoly, share holders and bonuses.
 I would suggest that any profits made from this enterprise are returned to H.M Treasury for re-investment, for the good of the country.

 Gas boilers, heaters etc will be excluded from new builds in around 5 years time, so electricity seems to be the choice of the day of our recent Governments.
 Electricity, all the eggs in one basket.
 The UK Governments have been far to close and cosy with the UK energy suppliers in the UK.
 That must stop.

 Green energy is the way forward, for so many good reasons.
 Will the Government of the day make Electricity the new oil for taxation purposes?